symfony/symfony-docs/frontend/encore/bootstrap.rst

 Importing Bootstrap JavaScript
 ------------------------------

-Bootstrap JavaScript requires jQuery and Popper.js, so make sure you have this installed:
+Bootstrap JavaScript requires Popper.js.
+Prior to Bootstrap 5, jQuery is required too.
+Make sure you have this installed:

 .. code-block:: terminal